YancyLi1117/Home/_posts/2023-04-21-Machine Learning Basic.md

 leave one out cv: 100 data, 99 as training, 1 as validation, 100 times

 **bootstrap**: resamples a single data set to create many simulated samples.
-The probability of the sample is not selected:
+The probability of the sample is not selected:  [The deduction](https://notability.com/n/149D~yQjh2hcnQf0ECydp0)

 $$
 (1-\frac{1}{m})^m, \lim(1-\frac{1}{m})^m \rightarrow\frac{1}{e}=36.8\%